vincethecoder/swift-development/README.md

 # Swift-Development
-Journal for learning iOS swift 2 Development.
-(Currently migrating to Swift 3)
+Journal for learning iOS swift 4.2 Development.

 ##Summary
-**Portfolio of Apps**: Provides sample of apps developed in Swift 2.0 **References**: Materials that helped me in the development process
+**Portfolio of Apps**: Provides sample of apps developed in Swift 4.2 **References**: Materials that helped me in the development process